-One of the questions we are asked the most at Noisestop Systems, do we have to soundproof the chimney breast as well as the alcove areas?
-The quickest and simplest answer is normally no, you don’t have to soundproof the chimney breast and the alcoves. in most cases you will only need to soundproof the alcoves either side of the chimney breast.
+We are asked the most at Noisestop Systems: do we have to soundproof the chimney breast and the alcove areas?
+The quickest and simplest answer is normally no, you don’t have to soundproof the chimney breast and the alcoves.
+In most cases, you will only need to soundproof the alcoves on either side of the chimney breast.

-The reason you don’t normally have to soundproof the chimney breast is because they have more bricks and a greater deal of mass that forms the chimney breast.

-The alcoves at the side of the chimney are usually the weak spot when it comes to the transfer of sound between properties.
+You don’t normally have to soundproof the chimney breast because they have more bricks and a greater mass that forms the chimney breast.
+The alcoves at the side of the chimney are usually the weak spot for transferring sound between properties.

-Another reason for sound to be passing through the alcove areas is to do with the position of peoples TV’s, radios and any other devices that are normally amplified. the alcove is a convenient place to have this type of equipment, slotted into the alcove out of the way of the rest of the room.
-The problem is that the sound source is very near to the party wall and placed near to the weakest point of the wall, the alcove.
+Another reason for sound passing through the alcove areas is to do with the position of people; TV’s, radios and any other devices that are normally amplified.
+The alcove is a convenient place to have this type of equipment slotted into the alcove out of the way of the rest of the room.
+The problem is that the sound source is very near the party wall and placed near the weakest point of the wall, the alcove.

 Solutions for soundproofing alcoves on a party wall